lordschmear/outline.fsds/Report.md

 ## Intro

-In recent decades, the term 'gentrification' has circulated in the mainstream.
-The term encompasses a variety of phenomena from shifting neighbourhood aesthetics, to 'revitalisation' of 'afflicted' city-spaces, uneven urban redevelopment, and displacement of marginalised communities.
-One of the catalysts for these phenomena are short-term rental platforms.
-Airbnb in particular has significantly reshaped housing in such a way that it’s impact has colloquially been termed the 'Airbnb effect'.
-In short, the term describes Airbnb’s detrimental impact on cities around the world that mirror those of gentrification such as increased rent prices and rental unit shortages.
-So, despite Airbnb’s lucrativeness, its systematic widening of rent gaps accelerates gentrification – or 'Airbnbification' – by pricing out long-time residents and small businesses (Wachsmuth and Weisler, 2018; Peters, 2016; Rozena and Lees, 2021).
+In recent decades, the term “gentrification” has circulated in the mainstream.
+The term encompasses a variety of phenomena from shifting neighbourhood aesthetics, to the rhetoric surround “revitalisation” of dilapidated city-spaces, uneven urban redevelopment, and displacement of marginalised communities (Pell, 2014).
+One of the catalysts for this phenomenon is short-term rental platforms.
+Airbnb in particular has significantly reshaped housing that it’s impact has colloquially been termed the “Airbnb effect” in economics.
+In short, the term describes Airbnb’s impact on cities around the world: reduced housing supply and high rent prices (Chaudhary, 2021).
+So, despite Airbnb’s financially lucrative potential, its systematic widening of rent gaps (Wachsmuth and Weisler, 2018) accelerates gentrification – or “Airbnbification” (Peters, 2016) – by pricing out long-time residents and small businesses (Rozena and Lees, 2021, p.1-2).

 Airbnb's lack of accountability has pervaded the housing market since its arrival in 2009, especially in the most deprived areas of London.
 Whether through displacing minorities or accelerating rent spikes, the platform has destabilised housing in London.
-Moreover, Airbnb has contributed to rapid gentrification, as exemplified through an increased presence in the borough of Hackney.
+Moreover, Airbnb has contributed to rapid gentrification, as exemplified through increased presence in Hackney.
 Airbnb’s reputation of affordable short-term stays effectively displaces long-term residents and businesses (Chen, 2021).

-How else has Airbnb proved to be a negative venture for London?
-Airbnb guests often contribute to antisocial behavior, fragment communities through their transient nature, and on average it has been reported that a 1% increase in listings leads to a 0.018% increase in rents (Barker, 2020).
-Of listings active in 2020, 23% supposedly breached the legal 90-day limit in the capital (Temperton, 2020).
-This, paired with the Greater London Authority (GLA) 2020 report which found that between 2015 and 2019 there has been a fourfold increase in Airbnb listings in London, further exemplifies the swell of short-term rentals (GLA Housing and Land, 2020).
+How has Airbnb proved to be a negative venture for London?
+Airbnb guests often contribute to antisocial behavior, fragment communities through their transient nature, and on average it has been reported that a 1% increase in listings leads to a 0.018% increase in rents (Barker 2020) .
+Of listings active in 2020, 23%,supposedly breached the legal 90-day limit in the capital (Temperton, 2020).
+This, paired with the GLA 2020 report which found that between 2015 and 2019 there has been a fourfold increase in Airbnb listings in London alone (GLA Housing and Land, 2020), further exemplifies the swell of Airbnb.
 Londoners of all socioeconomic and ethnic backgrounds deserve equitable access to housing.
-The continued deregulation of Airbnb is therefore a disservice to all.
+The continued deregulation of Airbnb (Ferreri and Sanyal, 2018) is a disservice to those very people.

 ## Pen Portraits

-Considering the unique situation of each borough when considering facets of social, economic, and demographic data, it is crucial to provide a closer look as to what is going on in London’s boroughs.
-Therefore, it was decided that Camden, Hackney, and Kensington & Chelsea would receive a pen portrait each to properly illustrate how AirBnb is affecting these diverse areas.
-By looking within these boroughs, a lot can be revealed as to what effect AirBnb is having on each respective borough.
-For instance, Camden council data reveals that of the 7,100 whole properties listed on platforms such as Airbnb and Booking.com in 2019, a staggering 48% exceeded the 90-day legal limit.
-Camden council currently has 6,000 families on its housing waiting list, meaning 6,000 families who currently reside in the UK, but are unable to access a standard of well-being (Temperton, 2020).
-For effective policy change to take place, it is important to properly characterize the true impact that Airbnb has had on the housing market.
+In light of Airbnb’s wide scale impact on London, this report turns to specific boroughs to extrapolate from the nuance of the platform’s presence in the city.
+Camden council data reveals that 48% of the 7,100 whole properties listed on platforms likeAirbnb in 2019 exceeded the 90-day legal limit.
+Camden council currently has 6,000 families on its housing waiting list, meaning 6,000 families who currently reside in the UK but have insecure living conditions (Temperton 2020).
+This story is not uncommon but it varies across the city.
+For effective policy change to take place, it is important to properly characterise Airbnb’s impact on housing.

 ## Data

-The data utilized in this report specifically focuses on the boroughs of Camden, Hackney, and Kensington & Chelsea as well as the Greater London area.
-Airbnb data representing 2019 and 2022 both come from InsideAirbnb, a non-profit open source organization that provides real-time data of Airbnb’s across global cities.
-The boroughs chosen are representative of varying levels of deprivation with Camden having a mix of both high and low levels of deprivation, Hackney representing a much more deprived borough, and Kensington & Chelsea having higher-than-average levels of access to housing but a lower-than-average level of overall deprivation (Ministry of Housing, 2019).
-Deprivation data was taken from the Office of National Statistics (Ethnic groups by borough, n.d).
-The eviction data has been collected by the Ministry of Justice (Mortgage and landlord possessions actions, boroughs n.d).
-What we term 'eviction data' in reality includes a variety of property repossession actions by landlords and on the basis of failure to pay one’s mortgage.
-However, this likely does not capture the entire picture of evictions since many individuals living under informal arrangements might be evicted through unofficial channels.
+The data utilised in this report accordingly focuses on Camden, Kensington, and Hackney, as well as the Greater London Area.
+Airbnb data representing 2019 and 2022 both come from InsideAirbnb, a non-profit organisation that provides real-time data of Airbnbs in cities across the globe.
+The boroughs chosen represent varying levels of deprivation with Camden in the middle, Kensington having comparatively low levels of deprivation, and Hackney having high levels (Ministry of Housing 2019).

-The boroughs of Camden, Hackney, and Kensington & Chelsea were selected to be analyzed in-depth due to their differences in geographic location, population, and levels of deprivation.
-Below are profiles of the aforementioned boroughs which provide context of their current states.
+The boroughs of Camden, Hackney, and Kensington & Chelsea were selected further due to their differences in geographic location and population.
+Below are their profiles which provide context of their current states.
 When taking into consideration the impact of Airbnb's business model on these boroughs, it is helpful to understand their social fabrics so that feasible policy suggestions can be put forth.

+## Airbnb & Gentrification in Greater London

+Previous quantitative research on Airbnb has neglected how rhetoric, as a reflection of social attitudes, might correlate to more tangible impacts of Airbnb and its cultural damage.
+Accordingly, this report looks to the language in Airbnb listing descriptions and bridges the gap between the qualitative and quantitative.
+The research for this report found that listings using words like trendy, revitalize, popular, edgy, vibrant, authentic followed distinct spatial patterns.
+In 2019, these listings were generally confined to zone three.
+“Hotspots” of these listings were dispersed across the city.
+The opposite was true in 2022.
+In fact, Hackney, Islington and Tower Hamlets were the top 3 boroughs with listings using the language of gentrification.
+Hackney and Tower Hamlets are two of London’s more deprived boroughs. **Crucially, these spatial patterns revealed that 2022 listings using words tied with gentrification are statistically more likely to be associated with areas that have high deprivation in terms of access to housing.**

 ### Camden

-The London Borough of Camden is located in central London.
+The Borough of Camden is located in central London.
 According to census data from 2020, the borough has a total population of 263,000 individuals (Office of National Statistics, 2020).
 The borough’s population is majority White, and has a substantial number of individuals who identify as ‘Mixed/Other’.
-A specific breakdown can be seen below.
+A specific breakdown can be seen below:

 Demographic Statistics by Ethnic Group (Office of National Statistics, 2020): <br />
 * White: 155,000 (~59%)